benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 To use v.net.models in GRASS GIS:
 1. Copy the file "v.net.models" into the "scripts" subdirectory of your GRASS installation (use "sudo" if required).
 2. Set the executable bit ("+x") for "v.net.models" so that it can be run (use "chmod").

-3. Alternatively, copy "v.net.models" to wherever you like and call it from within a running GRASS CLI session ("sh <pat_to_file>/v.net.models").
+(Alternatively: copy "v.net.models" to wherever you like and call it from within a running GRASS CLI session: "sh <path_to_script>/v.net.models")

 For use via the QGIS Processing plug-in:
 1. Make sure that the QGIS Processing plug-in and its GRASS provider are enabled.